 - 2.9 million single parent families in the UK,

 - and an estimated 8.3 million people already struggling with debt.

-Should we really be relying on parents to “just know” how to teach life skills?
+Should we rely on parents to “just know” how to teach life skills? 🤷♀️

-Or should we expect an education system that is already experiencing intense pressure to change things?
+Or should we expect a strained education system to change things? 😟

 I don’t think so.